 No longer a stranger to big brand partnerships, Andrew Gunadie has worked with some big names including Google, Microsoft, LCBO, Samsung, and Telus, as well as various other vehicle manufacturers and major tourism boards.

-In 2020, when travelling was put to a hasty halt, Gunnarolla pivoted his video production toward a series he called The Quarantine Show with #StayHome lesson and diary themes.
+This past year, when travelling was put to a hasty halt, Gunnarolla pivoted his video production toward a series he called The Quarantine Show with #StayHome lesson and diary themes.

 Some of his other popular videos cover topics such as things to see and do in various cities, music production how-to’s, fun keyboard song covers, and lots of food-related topic.